 - Outstanding teaching and learning.
-The school aims to provide outstanding teaching to promote intellectual challenge and the highest possible achievement for all students - · Care & wellbeing for the individual, whether student or staff. - The ethos of the school is to understand the needs & provide appropriate support for the learning of each student - A fit place to learn.
-The school aims to provide an inspirational, safe and well run environment in which students can learn and grow - Aspirational leadership.
+The school aims to provide outstanding teaching to promote intellectual challenge and the highest possible achievement for all students - Care & wellbeing for the individual, whether student or staff. - The ethos of the school is to understand the needs & provide appropriate support for the learning of each student - A fit place to learn.
+The school aims to provide an inspirational, safe and well run environment in which students can learn, grow & further develop respect for themselves & others. - Aspirational leadership.
 Every leader in the school keeps their area of responsibility under review and strives to be the best.